Hyaenodon: North America

 H. horridus was also found in Brule Formation of South Dakota.
 The paleoenvironment of Brule Formation was believed to have been a woodland grassland and gallery forest, populated in part by hackberry trees (Celtis).
 Contemporary predators would've included fellow species H. crucians, the nimravid Hoplophoneus, the amphicyonid Daphoneus, and the entelodont Archaeotherium mortoni.
 Herbivores present include the early horse Mesohippus, hypertragulid Hypertragulus calcaratus, leptomerycid Leptomeryx evansi, tapirs such as Protapirus simplex and Colodon occidentalis, the camel Poebrotherium wilsoni, anthracotheres Aepinacodon americanus and Heptacodon occidentale, oreodonts Merycoidodon culbertsonii and Miniochoerus affinis.

-Fossil evidence suggests that H. horridus could've predate on other large carnivores smaller than itself, such as Dinictis.
+Fossil evidence suggests that H. horridus could've predate on other predators such as Dinictis and juvenile Archaeotherium.
+Despite being one of the top predators, it still probably lost its kills to an adult Archaeotherium.